yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 While the primary use case we address is delegation of STAR certificates, the mechanism proposed here accommodates any certificate managed with the ACME protocol.
 See {{non-star-delegation}} for details.

+We note that other ongoing efforts address the problem of certificate delegation for TLS connections, specifically {{?I-D.ietf-tls-subcerts}} and {{?I-D.mglt-lurk-tls13}}.
+Compared to these other solutions, the current draft does not introduce additional latency to the TLS connection, nor does it require changes to the TLS network stack of either the client or the server.

 ## Terminology